tabler/tabler/pages/_docs/buttons.md

 {% include example.html code=code wrapper="btn-list" centered=true %}

-## Loading button
+## Loading buttons

-Add `.btn-loading` to use a loading state on a button.
-The width of the button depends on the length of the text inside.
+Add the `.btn-loading` class to show a button's loading state, which can be useful in the case of operations that take longer to process.
+Thanks to that, users will be aware of the current state of their action and won't give it up before it's finished.

 {% capture code %}